Alnmouth railway station

 Alnmouth (also known as Alnmouth for Alnwick) is a railway station on the East Coast Main Line, which runs between London King's Cross and Edinburgh Waverley.
-The station, situated 34 mi 69 chain north of Newcastle, serves the villages of Alnmouth and Lesbury and the neighbouring market town of Alnwick in Northumberland, England.
+The station, situated 34 mi 69 chain north of Newcastle, serves the coastal and rural villages of Alnmouth and Lesbury and the market town of Alnwick in Northumberland, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The station was opened on 1 July 1847 as Bilton by the Newcastle and Berwick Railway and from 1854 run by the North Eastern Railway.
 On 19 August 1850 it became the junction for the Alnwick branch line and was significantly upgraded by the NER in 1887–88.
 On 2 May 1892 the station's name was changed to Alnmouth.

 It became part of the London and North Eastern Railway during the Grouping of 1923.
 The station then passed on to the North Eastern Region of British Railways on nationalisation in 1948.
 The Alnwick branch service was withdrawn in January 1968, with freight traffic ending in October the same year.
 The station had an additional platform face on the 'down' (northbound) side for use by branch trains, but this lost its track in the early 1970s after the branch closed (along with the buildings on that side) and was removed altogether prior to the station being refurbished in 2004.
 The main building on the southbound platform is not original – it was erected in 1987 to replace the original structures constructed when the Alnwick branch opened in 1850.

 When Sectorisation was introduced, the station was served by the Intercity Sector until the privatisation of British Rail.